cremedelacremetop/cremedelacreme/README.md

                 };
 </script>

+Nevertheless, the predominant value for the dataset with imputations is the same:

+- Content Rating, grouped by country, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_country.html)

 - Content Rating, grouped by country, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_country.html)

-- Content Rating, grouped by country, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_country.html)

-Similarly, when analyzing by tops, we analyzed if Top free, Top selling and the Editor choice had differences:
+Similarly, when analyzing by tops, we analyzed if Top free, Top selling and the Editor choice had differences.
+We found the predominant Android Version is _Ice Cream Sandwich and up_, followed by _Jelly Bean and up_ and, finally, _Varies with device_:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="51b537f9-a62a-4aa3-9494-c23348ac90b1" class="plotly-graph-div" style="height:100%; width:100%;"></div>